webplatform/docs/dom/CompositionEvent/data/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=JavaScript
+|Code=function getCloseCode(e) {
+//retrieve text for composition event var compEventText = e.data;
+return compEventText;
+}

 }}
+}}
 {{Notes_Section
-|Notes=*The value varies by the event type -
+|Notes=The value varies by the event type:
-**For '''compositionstart''' - the text that was selected.
+*For '''compositionstart''' - the text that was selected.
-**For '''compositionupdate''' - the current text.
+*For '''compositionupdate''' - the current text.
-**For '''compositionend''' - the text that will be committed.
+*For '''compositionend''' - the text that will be committed.

-*If a user cancels a composition event, the '''data''' attribute is set to null on the final '''compositionupdate''' event.
+If a user cancels a composition event, the '''data''' attribute is set to null on the final '''compositionupdate''' event.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification